organizedbits/organizedbits.github.io/_posts/2018/2018-09-10-Business Microservices.md

 ---

 What we do
 Organized Bits builds business microservices.
 The microservices are all integrated using OpenID Connect.
-In our case we�re using Identity Server 4.
+In our case we&apos;re using Identity Server 4.
 A few points regarding the microservices.

 1)	The business microservices can achieve SSO by implementing OpenID Connect.
 2)	The business microservice APIs can be secured using OAuth 2.
 APIs create a public facing abstraction layer for the Organization which allows them to communicate with 3rd party partners in secure way.
 That security governed and controlled by the Organization itself.
 It is where the Organizations business logic resides.
 Further, this abstraction layer decouples 3rd party integrations from the internal systems that operate the business.
 This decoupling is important as it allows an Organization to remain agile.